JabRef/user-documentation/en/Strings.md

 -   `@String { pMIT = "{Massachusetts Institute of Technology ({MIT}) press}" }` if the institution will appear as publisher.

 Even if the last example may appear contradicting the intention was to remove duplicity and unify the names of persons and institutions.

+See <https://tex.stackexchange.com/questions/303467/bibliography-contents-journal-names-not-abbreviated-even-with-ieeeabrv/303489#303489> for a MWE for string constants.